Baluloyal/Python-Data-analysis-/README.md

 3) import all library and sending the requests to access the flip kart data
 4) After we need to write the code for our required process

+## Scrapped data
+title , ratings , prices  of noise smart watches
+# Final conclusion
+I gain acquire knowledge of  how to scraped the filpkart websites using the this project , sending https requests  and how to learn library